LeonTG/Xenophobia/README.md

-# Villager Mobs
+# Xenophobia

 **Description:**

 All mobs are disguised as villagers.
-This plugin was made for Phobia S9
+This plugin was made for Phobia S9 aka Xenophobia.

 ___